sukarodo/Sidia/README.md

 #### 5. Repository at last!

-If you haven't done yet, go ahead and add your repo to your package manager. </br>
+Push your changes and if you haven't done yet, go ahead and add your repo to your package manager. </br>
 You should now be able to install your tweak from your own repo.

 <a href="#"><img src="https://i.imgur.com/y4oV9VV.png" alt="colored line"></a>